Looking for the perfect gift guide for a travel-loving lady?

 But today’s tracking devices make it easier than ever to know where your valuables are at all times.
 Check out Tile’s “Style” line of tracking devices; they’re thin, light, and you can attach them to whatever you want.
 Obvious candidates include your passport, wallet, and keys, but you can also attach them to anything from your camera to your smartphone to your jewelry organizer.

-If your item is lost or stolen, you can remotely track its location on your phone or trigger a loud ringing sound.
-Whether you’re visiting costly European cities or inexpensive countries in South America, you can never be too safe.
+If your item is lost or stolen, you can remotely track its location on your phone via Bluetooth or trigger a loud ringing sound.
+Whether you’re visiting the costly capitals of Europe or inexpensive countries in South America, you can never be too safe.

 5. Sealable Wine Sleeves